awsdocs/iam-user-guide/doc_source/id_credentials_mfa_lost-or-broken.md

 If your AWS account root user multi\-factor authentication \(MFA\) device is lost, damaged, or not working, you can sign in using alternative methods of authentication\.
 This means that if you can't sign in with your MFA device, you can sign in by verifying your identity using the email and phone that are registered with your account\.

 If the device appears to be functioning properly, but you cannot use it to access your AWS resources, then it might be out of synchronization with the AWS system\.
-For information about synchronizing an MFA device, see [Resynchronize MFA Devices](id_credentials_mfa_sync.md)\.
+For information about synchronizing an MFA device, see [Resynchronizing MFA Devices](id_credentials_mfa_sync.md)\.

 If the MFA device associated with an IAM user is lost or stops working, the user can't recover it\.
 IAM users must contact an administrator to deactivate the device\.